demkopy/zip-lookup/README.md

 #### For Users (Simple Way)

 1. Go to the **[Releases](https://www.google.com/url?sa=E&source=gmail&q=https://github.com/denkopy/zip-lookup/releases)** page on the right side of the main repository page.
-2. Download the latest `LocationLookup.exe` file from the "Assets" section.
+2. Download the latest `LocationLookup.exe` file.
 3. Run the downloaded file.
 The application will appear in your system tray.

 #### For Developers (If you want to modify the code)